The Global Awareness We Need In This Time of The Opioid Crisis

 Even as the prescription opioid market begins to diminish ever so slightly, pharmaceutical companies are looking for ways to continue getting “their products” out there and selling them.
 These companies have even coined a term used for doctors who are apprehensive about prescribing potentially addictive pain pills – “opiophobia.”

-“Once pharmaceuticals start targeting other countries and make people feel like opioids are safe, we might see a spike [in opioid abuse],” said Silvia Martins, an epidemiologist at Columbia University and author of the World Psychology paper.
-“It worked here.
+Can we see this increase in drug use spread from country to country?
+Silvia Martins, an epidemiologist at Columbia University says, “Once pharmaceuticals start targeting other countries and make people feel like opioids are safe, we might see a spike [in opioid abuse], it worked here.
 Why wouldn’t it work elsewhere?”

 In the United States, the opioid epidemic proves that cultural norms can be changed throughout the medical community regarding treating patients with strong opioids.
 In addition, handing a patient a bottle of pain pills can give them the feeling that they are in charge and are solving their own problems.